 June - August 1: Submit compliance documentation to MedicalTutorials@jhmi.edu.

 Late June: Fall 2014 Medical Tutorial List is released.
 Start contacting faculty even if compliance paperwork is not yet complete.

 July-August 1: Receive verification of compliance from Hopkins School of Medicine

 September 12: Last day to Add a Medical Tutorial.
 No exceptions!

 Basic Guidelines and Responsibilities:

 - While a student may participate in only one Semester Medical Tutorial per semester, students may participate in multiple Semester Medical Tutorials over the course of their time as undergraduates at Johns Hopkins University.

 - A student can participate in both research sponsored through an academic department as well as a medical tutorial during the same semester.
 Research credits earned through a Semester Medical Tutorial cannot be applied to research that is required by your major (e.g., Neuroscience or Molecular and Cellular Biology).

-- Medical Tutorials are not considered independent work - they are two-credit courses.
+- Medical Tutorials are not considered independent work.
 Students may participate in other non-graded independent work (e.g., research, independent study, taking a class S/U, etc.) but should carefully consult with an advisor about a potential overload.

-- NEW REQUIREMENT: All students are required to complete an online assessment of their medical tutorial at the end of the semester.
-The assessment will be distributed by the Office of Pre-Professional Programs and Advising.
+- All students are expected to complete an online assessment of their medical tutorial at the end of the semester.

 - Students are representatives of the Johns Hopkins University and must behave professionally at all times.